juh9870/egui_colors/README.md

 1) The default egui font seems not entirely suited (too thin) for the radix system.
 The example uses the Rerun one: 'inter_medium'.

-2) One scale doesn't seem sufficient for styling an entire app.
+2) One scale is perhaps insufficient for styling an entire app.
 For instance, I didn't touch the `error` or `warn` colors.
 Neither any `alpha` components (such as shadows).

 ## Usage